osu-cs290-sp20/G5-Login-and-Vote/README.md

 Create a voting app.

-The app will be able to allow a pool of predetermined users the ability to vote on a subject.Voting would then be cut-off at a specific time.
+The app will be able to allow a pool of registered users the ability to vote on a subject.Voting would then be cut-off at a specific time.